Access Transit Fare Programs

 Access to public transportation is access to opportunity.
 Riders with qualifying incomes, along with organizations that distribute fare to people with low incomes, can take advantage of the following programs to get their transit fare at a lower cost or at no cost.

 Reduced Fare for Riders who Qualify Based on Income

 If you need help with your transportation costs, you may be able to ride the bus or train for less.
 Riders with qualifying annual incomes may be eligible for Honored Citizen fares, which are half the price of Adult fares.

 Fare Assistance Program

-The Fare Assistance Program has more than 40 participating organizations, and provides fares to eligible 501(c)(3) nonprofit organizations at a 20 percent lower cost.
+The Fare Assistance Program provides fares to eligible 501(c)(3) nonprofit organizations at a reduced cost.